ziming/laravel-scrapingbee/README.md

 ## Testing

-Currently there are no tests.
+Currently, there are no tests.
 But if there are tests in the future, you can run the command below to execute the testcases.

 ```bash
 composer test